Course Code: 0pi

 Poverty, scarce education, poor economic opportunities, gender discrimination, and unjust laws challenge the advancement of women's health around the world.
 These factors restrict access to important health services and the education women need to improve their lives and the lives of their children and community.
 When a priority is placed on women's health concerns, women's rights, and empowerment, immense improvements in the health and well-being of women and their children result.

 Ectopic pregnancies are a gynecological emergency that can seriously affect a woman's health and fertility.
-However, new developments in the diagnosis and treatment of this condition have resulted in greatly improved maternal mortality and morbidity rates.
-The health-care provider is key to patient education, early assessment and diagnosis, and the proper treatment of this serious condition.
+However, new developments in the diagnosis and treatment of this condition have resulted in greatly improved maternal mortality and morbidity.
+The healthcare provider is key to patient education, early assessment and diagnosis, and the proper treatment of this serious condition.

-The goal of this course is to provide health-care practitioners with an overview of the incidence of ectopic pregnancy, describe risk factors associated with the condition, identify the signs and symptoms of ectopic pregnancy, and describe the diagnostic and treatment options for women with ectopic pregnancies.
+The outcome of this course is for the learner to describe the incidence of ectopic pregnancy, risk factors associated with the condition, signs and symptoms of ectopic pregnancy, and the diagnostic and treatment options for women with ectopic pregnancies.

 Hyperemesis gravidarum (HG) is a serious, potentially life-threatening condition affecting thousands of pregnant women each year.
 More severe than morning sickness, HG can affect every aspect of a woman's life.
 With early recognition and treatment, however, this condition can be effectively managed.

-The goal of this course is to provide health-care providers with an overview of HG, discuss the epidemiology and etiology of this condition, identify its maternal and fetal effects, list associated risk factors, and examine diagnostic and treatment options for women suffering from this syndrome.
+The outcome of this course is for the learner to describe HG, including its maternal and fetal effects, associated risk factors, and diagnostic and treatment options.

 Hypertensive disorders in pregnancy (previously called pregnancy-induced hypertension or PIH) are complex and serious conditions of pregnancy, which, if untreated or improperly treated, can result in maternal and fetal complications including death.
-These disorders are present in up to 22% of pregnancies.
-Health care providers must have a working knowledge of the pathophysiology of these conditions as well as the classifications of the disease and the recommended treatment modalities in order to provide safe and effective care.
+Healthcare providers must have a working knowledge of the pathophysiology of these conditions as well as the classifications of the disease and the recommended treatment modalities in order to provide safe and effective care.

-The goal of this course is to provide the health care professional with an overview of diabetes, the types of diabetes, and the metabolic changes that occur during diabetic pregnancies.
-The signs and symptoms of pregestational and gestational diabetes will be discussed, and treatment options (including diet, exercise, and medication) will be addressed.
-New treatment options will also be explored.
+The outcome of this course is for the learner to describe the types of diabetes, the metabolic changes that occur during diabetic pregnancies, and treatment options (including diet, exercise, and medication).

 Great strides have been made in preventing and treating neonatal group B streptococcal infection during the last 20 years, especially with the use of prophylactic antibiotics during labor.
 In addition, the development of rapid detection tests and a vaccine look promising.

-The goal of this course is to provide the health care professional with an understanding of the types of postpartum depression disorders, as well as their prevalence, causes, symptoms, and treatment options.
+The outcome of this course is for the learner to describe the types of postpartum depression disorders, as well as their prevalence, causes, symptoms, and treatment options.

-The goal of this course is to provide an overview of PAHT, also called "shaken baby syndrome."
-The epidemiology, risk factors, physical signs and symptoms, diagnosis and treatment, and prevention strategies are discussed.
+The outcome of this course is for the learner to describe PAHT (also called "shaken baby syndrome"), including the epidemiology, risk factors, physical signs and symptoms, diagnosis and treatment, and prevention strategies.

 Cyndie Koopsen, RN, BSN, MBA, HNB-BC, RN-BC, HWNC-BC is a nurse who has cared for patients in acute care settings, community clinics, and the home.
 Her professional nursing career has involved nursing executive leadership and administration, accreditation consultation, staff development and education, community education and wellness, and holistic care.
 She has designed, developed, and presented numerous educational programs for audiences covering integrative health, promotion and wellness, and chronic disease management and prevention.
 She is the co-author (with Caroline Young) of two health care textbooks.
 She is the co-CEO and co-founder of ALLEGRA Learning Solutions, LLC and has designed and developed over 300 online professional continuing education courses.